 M. Ahmadou Tidiane Sano, guinea's new ambassador to Chad, presented his credentials to president Tombalbaye?

-M. Ahmadou Tidiane Sano, guinea's new ambassador to Chad, presented his credentials to president Tombalbaye on Monday (23 July) at Government House.
+Background: M. Ahmadou Tidiane Sano, guinea's new ambassador to Chad, presented his credentials to president Tombalbaye on Monday (23 July) at Government House.

 The new ambassador, in residence in neighbouring Zaire, told the President he was happy and proud to have been appointed to the post by the Guinea Democratic Party.
 Throughout their histories, Chad and Guinea had had similar aspirations, he said: liberty and the freedom of Africa.